Minime998/obsidian-vault/uni-notes/CP213-OOP/final-notes.md

 The individual variables that make up the array are called *indexed variables* or *subscripted* variables or *elements* of the array.
 If a set amount of memory is put aside that number in brackets is called an *index* or *subscript*

 The number of variables in an array is called the *length* or size of the array

+When an array is made it will come with an instance variable named *length* that can not be changed until a new array is made